-During challenging times, you may be pulled into a situation where new people have strong opinions and you choose not to take sides.
+During challenging times, you may be pulled into a situation where your family members have strong opinions and you choose not to take sides.
+This can be really tough when you are all living under the same roof.

-- If you feel stressed in your current situation, walk to a relaxing place, where you can calmly listen to opposing views without feeling threatened. - Try not to feel pressured to react, take sides, or agree with anyone's viewpoint. - Make your new relationship stronger by speaking up for yourself, being honest, expressing your needs, and keeping your own viewpoint.
+- Go out for food, get an ice cream, or walk to another relaxing place, where you can calmly listen to opposing views without feeling threatened, outside of the family home. - Try not to feel pressured to react, take sides, or agree with anyone's viewpoint. - Make your relationship stronger by speaking up for yourself, being honest, expressing your needs, and keeping your own viewpoint. - Try to keep mealtimes conflict free zones, where you enjoy each other's company.